Model SPEL - Electric gooseneck trailer jack adapter for a Single speed jack landing gear. Electrify your manual gooseneck trailer SINGLE SPEED JACK.

 The converter comes with everything needed for installation.
-The motor/gearbox, mounting brackets, control box, wiring harness, and installtion instructions.
+The motor/gearbox, mounting brackets, control box (switch), wiring harness, and installation instructions.
 The converter installs with basic hand tools.

 The converter has a 2 year factory warranty.
 Made in the USA, Ellington, Missouri by Magnum Lift Systems.